Frequently Asked Questions about the Adoption Tax Credit

 We encourage adoptive families who file taxes to include a Form 8839 to establish the adoption tax credit even if they do not believe they will be able to use any of the credit this year.
 Families may have tax liability in future years and establishing the credit would save them from having to go back and amend taxes once they were able to benefit.

-Does a parent who adopted a child with special needs still have to have tax liability?
+Does a parent who adopted a child who have been determined to have special needs still have to have tax liability?

 Yes, the only difference for special needs adoptions is that parents can claim the maximum credit regardless of whether they had any adoption expenses at all.
 The credit is still non-refundable for special needs adoptions.